Copper Vs. Brass Vs. Bronze

 • Enhanced Properties: The addition of tin to copper increases its hardness, strength, and corrosion resistance compared to pure copper.

-• Variations: Different types of bronze alloys are produced by varying the proportions of copper, tin, and other alloying elements, recognized to variants like aluminum bronze, silicon bronze, and manganese bronze.
+• Variations: Different types of bronze alloys are produced by varying the proportions of copper, tin, and other alloying elements, leading to variants like aluminum bronze, silicon bronze, and manganese bronze.

 • Tailored Properties: By adjusting the alloy composition, the properties of bronze can be tailored for specific applications, making it suitable for use in sculptures, marine hardware, bearings, and more.